zhulibo/BiochemicalArena/README.md

 ## perforce

+### How to checkout file automatically in UE Editor?
+editor preferences > general > loading & saving > automatically checkout on asset modification
+check it.

-### How automatically checks out when edit file in rider?
+### How to checkout file automatically in rider?
 setting > version control > perforce
 fill in config setting.
 setting > version control > directory mappings